Noisy Graph Patterns via Ordered Matrices: Detecting Noisy Patterns

 $B^{\textbf{|}}(M, u, v)$ and $W^{\textbf{|}}(M, u, v)$ denote the number of vertical black-black and white-white adjacencies, respectively, in case $u$ and $v$ are made adjacent in~$\rho$.
 To obtain the distance~$\delta_I(M, u, v)$ between rows $u$ and $v$, we take the inverse of the similarity $s(M, u, v)$.

 Maximizing Moran's $I$ matches finding an ordering such that $\sum \delta_I(M, u,v)$ for all adjacent pairs $(u,v)$ is minimal.
-Therefore, we define a complete, weighted graph $T = (V, V^2)$ on the vertices $V$ of $G$, where each edge is weighted according to $\delta_I$.
-The optimal TSP of $T$ is then an ordering of the vertices that optimizes to Moran's $I$ in the adjacency matrix.
+Hence, we define a complete, weighted graph $T = (V, V^2)$ on the vertices $V$ of $G$, with edge weights according to $\delta_I$.
+The optimal TSP path of $T$ is a vertex ordering that optimizes Moran's $I$ in the adjacency matrix.

-\mypar{Using a TSP tour.} To leverage Concorde \cite{concorde}, which computes a TSP tour instead, we create $T'$ by adding a virtual vertex $\omega$ to~$T$, and set its distance to any other vertex to $0$.
+\mypar{Using a TSP tour.} Concorde \cite{concorde} computes a TSP tour instead.
+Hence, we create $T'$ by adding a virtual vertex $\omega$ to~$T$, and set its distance to any other vertex to $0$.
 By definition, a shortest TSP tour on $T'$ consists of a shortest TSP path in $T$, and a connection between the first and last vertex of this path via $\omega$.
-Hence, we can easily derive the optimal TSP path on $T$ from this TSP tour solution on $T'$.
+Hence, we easily derive the optimal TSP path on $T$ from this TSP tour on $T'$.